-- Record the grievances/ Complainants of PAPs, if any, categorize and prioritize them and provide redressal to the grievances in accordance with the provisions set forth in TPPF. - The GRC may undertake site visits, ask for relevant information from PRED and other government and non-government agencies, etc., in to redress the grievances. - Fix a time frame for resolving the grievances within the stipulated time-period of 30 days. - Inform Complainants/ PAPs through PRED about the status of their grievances and their decision to PAPs for compliance.
+- Record the grievances/ Complaints of affected persons and users, if any, categorize and prioritize them and provide redressal to the grievances in accordance with the provisions set forth in TPPF. - The GRC may undertake site visits, ask for relevant information from APUFIDC and other government and non-government agencies, etc., in order to redress the grievances. - Fix a time frame for resolving the grievances within the stipulated time-period of 30 days. - Inform Complainants/ PAPs through APUFIDC about the status of their grievances and their decision to PAPs for compliance.

 The Environmental Specialist and Social Specialist of PMC shall provide all necessary help to complainants in presenting in his/her grievance before the GRC.
 The GRC shall respond to the grievance within 15 days.
 The GRC will normally meet once in a month and if the situation so demands, it shall meet more frequently.
 A specific grievance shall be resolved within a time period of 30 days.
 The decision of the GRC shall not be binding to PAPs.
-This means the decision of the GRC does not insist/prevent PAPs taking recourse to court of law, if he/she so desires.
+This means the decision of the GRC does not insist/prevent users and affected persons from taking recourse to court of law, if he/she so desires.

-5.11 Process of approach GRC
+5.10 Process of approach GRC

-Any aggrieved person with a grievance will approach Grama Sabha and the local representatives of the GRC.
-The local GRC members will direct him/ her to the Social Specialist/ Expert of PMU/ PIU who will help in recoding the grievance to the GRC.
-In certain cases, this can be also recorded with the help of EE/AEE of the PIU.
-The decisions of the GRC needs to be communicated to PAP/ aggrieved party by the Social Specialist/ Expert/ AE/ AEE.
-If the GRC decision is not acceptable to PAP/ aggrieved party, and if that person is willing to escalate or seek legal help, in such case the Social Specialist/ Expert/ AE/ AEE will provide necessary assistance.
+Any aggrieved person with a grievance will approach ULB and the local representatives of the GRC.
+The local GRC members will help in recording the grievance to the GRC.
+In certain cases, this can be also recorded with the help of EE/AEE of the PHMED.
+The decisions of the GRC need to be communicated to aggrieved party.
+If the GRC decision is not acceptable to aggrieved party, and if that person is willing to escalate or seek legal help, in such case the Social Specialist/ Expert/ AE/ AEE will provide necessary assistance.

-In all the proposed sub-projects' villages, the PIU should disseminate the project information to the local population.
-The PIU and Social Specialist/ Experts will conduct the Grama Sabha and disclose the list of affected persons and their entitlements.
-A copy of this will be kept at Gram Panchayat office.
-Social Specialist/ Experts and PMC will regularly conduct awareness programs for the PAPs and other project stakeholders, about the entitlements they are eligible, provisions of GRC and the process to approach,
+In all the proposed sub-projects' towns, the ULB should disseminate the project information to the local population.
+The PHMED and Social Specialist/ Experts will conduct the consultation meetings and disclose the provisions under the sub-projects to the users.
+A copy of this will be kept at ULB office.
+Social Specialist/ Experts and PMC will regularly conduct awareness programs for the users and other project stakeholders, about the entitlements they are eligible, provisions of GRC and the process to approach courts if necessary.

-5.12 Monitoring and Reporting Procedures
+5.11 Monitoring and Reporting Procedures

-Internal monitoring of the implementation of social safeguards shall be carried out by the PIU with support of Project Management Consultants/ Supervision Consultants.
-Towards enhancing the quality of Tribal Peoples Planning framework (TPPF) implementation, in addition to the internal monitoring by the PIU, external monitoring shall be done by a third-party agency for environmental/ social aspects.
+Internal monitoring of the implementation of social safeguards shall be carried out by the PHMED with support of Project Management Consultants/ Supervision Consultants.
+Towards enhancing the quality of Tribal Peoples Planning framework (TPPF) implementation, in addition to the internal monitoring by the PHMED, external monitoring shall be done by a third-party agency for environmental/ social aspects.
 The role of third-party agency towards external monitoring and audit of social safeguards shall include the following: